snu-hongsoona/nlp_project_music_ai/DEFAULT_README.md

     ```
     - File `midi_label_map_apex_reg_cls.json` is generated.
     - Currently, peak value from kernel density estimation is used as label.
+    - You can also try: use all data / mean / median ... etc

 - Generate XAI for music dataset in OctupleMIDI format using the midi to label mapping file with `gen_xai.py`.